 - Government-Issued IDs: State driver’s license or ID card with your current address.

-- Voter Registration Cards: Cards that confirm your registration in the local voting district.
+- Voter Registration Cards: Cards confirming your local voting district registration.

 - Tax Documents: Recent tax returns or property tax statements featuring your address.